numan96/Angular-CRUD-Recipe-Book/README.md

 # Angular Recipe Book
-This website was created with Angular 11, NgRx, Firebase, CSS and Bootstrap.
+This website was created with Angular 11, TypeScript, NgRx, Firebase, CSS and Bootstrap.

 ## Live Website